Wildfire: Wildland firefighting safety

 Wildland fire fighters face several life-threatening hazards including heat stress, fatigue, smoke and dust, as well as the risk of other injuries such as burns, cuts and scrapes, animal bites, and even rhabdomyolysis.
-Between 2000–2016, more than 350 wildland firefighters died on-duty.
+Between 2000 and 2016, more than 350 wildland firefighters died on-duty.

 Especially in hot weather conditions, fires present the risk of heat stress, which can entail feeling heat, fatigue, weakness, vertigo, headache, or nausea.
 Heat stress can progress into heat strain, which entails physiological changes such as increased heart rate and core body temperature.
 This can lead to heat-related illnesses, such as heat rash, cramps, exhaustion or heat stroke.
 Various factors can contribute to the risks posed by heat stress, including strenuous work, personal risk factors such as age and fitness, dehydration, sleep deprivation, and burdensome personal protective equipment.
 Rest, cool water, and occasional breaks are crucial to mitigating the effects of heat stress.

-Smoke, ash, and debris can also pose serious respiratory hazards to wildland firefighters.
+Smoke, ash, and debris can also pose serious respiratory hazards for wildland firefighters.
 The smoke and dust from wildfires can contain gases such as carbon monoxide, sulfur dioxide and formaldehyde, as well as particulates such as ash and silica.
 To reduce smoke exposure, wildfire fighting crews should, whenever possible, rotate firefighters through areas of heavy smoke, avoid downwind firefighting, use equipment rather than people in holding areas, and minimize mop-up.
 Camps and command posts should also be located upwind of wildfires.
 Protective clothing and equipment can also help minimize exposure to smoke and ash.

 Firefighters are also at risk of cardiac events including strokes and heart attacks.
 Firefighters should maintain good physical fitness.
 Fitness programs, medical screening and examination programs which include stress tests can minimize the risks of firefighting cardiac problems.
 Other injury hazards wildland firefighters face include slips, trips, falls, burns, scrapes, and cuts from tools and equipment, being struck by trees, vehicles, or other objects, plant hazards such as thorns and poison ivy, snake and animal bites, vehicle crashes, electrocution from power lines or lightning storms, and unstable building structures.

-Firefighter safety zone guidelines

-The U.S. Forest Service publishes guidelines for the minimum distance a firefighter should be from a flame.
-As stated in the National Wildfire Coordinating Group's Incident Response Pocket Guide: "A safety zone is an area where a firefighter can survive without a fire shelter" and should be "...at least four times the maximum continuous flame height."
-However this figure only takes into account the effects of radiant heat and does not consider topography nor wind.

-Safety Zones can natural features such as rock screes, meadows, and river bars; or human-made features such a parking lots or areas that have been cleared of vegetation through mechanical means.